BUV Christmas Devotions: Faith, Hope, Love

 As the weeks and months of restriction wore on, I’m sure we wondered whether Christmas would ever come!
 And yet, here we are, the season now well upon us!

-Last week, on TV, I was watching reunions at the airports as borders opened again after these many months.
+Over the last year, on TV, I watched reunions at the airports as borders opened again after many months.
 I must admit I became quite emotional as I watched families and individuals, separated from their loved ones for months, reunited in loving, tearful embrace – the power of love that kept each partner going until they could be in each other’s arms again.

 Perhaps this is even more significant this Christmas, because it’s love that usually powers family reunions and gatherings at Christmas, as families who have been separated for whatever reason during the year, endeavour to get together with loved ones to celebrate Christmas and being together once more.
 How much more this Christmas!